alugocp/emacs.d/README.md

 Yep, I'm an Emacs user now.

 ## Getting started
+This configuration has been developed for Emacs version 28.
 Make sure you delete your `~/.emacs` file or Emacs won't look for `~/.emacs.d/init.el`.
 Run the following command to make this starter kit usable: